How to Collect Host Objects¶

 zone_id |

-Instance Zone ID |
+Zone ID of the instance |

 region |

-Instance Region ID |
+Region ID of the instance |

 For more host object data collection, refer to the help documentation DataKit Host Object Collector.

-Step3: View Host Data¶
+Step 3: View Host Data¶

-Advanced Reference¶
+Advanced References¶

-Correlation Analysis¶
+Associated Analysis¶

-- Discover Associated Data
+- Explore Associated Data

-If you need to build a comprehensive and deep observability for the host, enabling other data collectors related to the host allows you to instantly discover host-related logs, processes, abnormal events, containers, networks, security checks through the "TrueWatch" dashboard.
+If you want to build comprehensive and in-depth host monitoring, after enabling other related host data collectors, you can instantly explore logs, processes, abnormal events, containers, networks, security checks, and more related to the host through the "TrueWatch" dashboard.

 - Custom Built-in Views